imranhossainemi/imranhossainemi/README.md

 My previous experience as an online freelancer for 2 years has honed my time management and deadline management skills, which I apply every day in my work as a software engineer.

-Skills: VUE JS / REACT / JS / HTML / CSS / PHP
+Skills: RUBY / RUBY ON RAILS / REACT / JS / HTML / CSS

 - 🔭 I’m currently looking for job